reasoncorp/bulky/README.md

   Bulky.enqueue_update(Account, [10,25], {"contact" => "Yes, please."})
 ```

-This will enqueue the `Bulky::Updater` to update each account when the job is processed by Resque
+This will enqueue the `Bulky::Updater` to update each account when the job is
+processed by Sidekiq